Do you need to use oxygen on Kilimanjaro?

 You do not need supplemental oxygen to climb Kilimanjaro.

 Supplementary oxygen is normally only used at extreme altitudes above 23,000 feet.
 Heights greater than 26,000 feet are inhospitable for sustained human life.
 These elevations are sometimes referred to as the ‘Death Zone.’
-The top of Kilimanjaro is 19,340 feet tall.
+The top of Kilimanjaro is 19,341 feet tall.
 Therefore, supplementary oxygen is very rarely used on the peak.

 There are good reasons why using oxygen in this manner is NOT advised even if it is available (besides the fact that you would look more like a hospital patient than a mountain trekker).

-Lastly, what is point of climbing Kilimanjaro with supplemental oxygen?
 The difficulty of Kilimanjaro lies with its altitude.
 As a trek, it is not difficult by hiking standards if you remove the challenge of high altitude.
 While some people climb Kilimanjaro just to say they did it, regardless of the manner in which it was done, it is not much of an achievement if you put the mountain at sea level.
+And this is what supplemental oxygen does.

 The bottom line is that supplemental oxygen is potentially dangerous when used to climb higher, is wholly unnecessary on Kilimanjaro, and is against the spirit and challenge of climbing Kilimanjaro.
 You do not need oxygen to summit Kilimanjaro and it should not be used.